 When you sign up to wager on handball and other sports at GTBets, you can get a 150% bonus.
 There are automated bonuses when you reload your account.
 These can range from 5% to 50%.

 We also recommend that if you like to wager on basketball and NFL as well, that you check out the unique promotion for free points on your favorite teams.

-Like GTBets, Intertops is a site we have grown to love in large part because of their cool promos.
+Like GTBets, Everygame is a site we have grown to love in large part because of their cool promos.
 Their fairness and betting markets are also big draws.
 Handball is among those markets.

 At the time of this writing, we see action on more than a dozen matches.
 Additionally, you can wager on which team will win the next Champions League tournament.

 Signing up to wager on Everygame allows you to claim a match bonus up to $200.
 You can pick any of the following: 200% up to $50, 100% up to $100, or 50% up to $200.
 A $20 free bet sign-up promotion is available as well!